Ready-Ready/HealthySteps_Salesforce/README.md

 - When a new user is to be added in Salesforce, new user creation request for the CHS org will be raised by Brianna White [HS Supervisor]
 - Brianna will add the details of the user to the “Users 2021.02.01.xlsx” google sheet
-- Once the user details are added, Coastal Cloud and Ready for School, Ready for Life teams will be notified through an email for adding new user
+- Once the user details are added, Ready for School, Ready for Life team will be notified through an email for adding new user
-- The email will be received by Renell Carpenter [System Administrator] from Coastal Cloud and Karthik Dhakshanamoorthy [System Administrator] from Ready for School, Ready for Life
+- The email will be received by Karthik Dhakshanamoorthy [System Administrator] from Ready for School, Ready for Life
 - Before new user is created please make sure final approval is received from Sebrina Cooke-Davis [HS Supervisor]
 - After the approval is received Karthik Dhakshanamoorthy [System Administrator] from Ready for School, Ready for Life is responsible to create new user in salesforce
 - While user is created user needs to be assiged to a **Public Group**, this information is present in **User google sheet** in **Column H**
-- Later Costal team and CHS team will be notified via email for user being sucessfully added to salesforce
+- Later Renell Carpenter [System Administrator] from Costal Cloud team, Leonard Lawson [System Administrator] from Ready for School, Ready for Life, New User, Brianna White [HS Supervisor] and Sebrina Cooke-Davis [HS Supervisor] from CHS team will be notified via email for user being sucessfully added to salesforce

 [Users 2021.02.01.xlsx](https://drive.google.com/file/d/1xtjNl_JpCd3_q6VKzQqQvx9oshu2eCDW/view?usp=sharing)